thhdragon/ff5m/docs/FAQ.md

 If this happens, something has gone seriously wrong.
 Don’t worry—there’s still a way to unbrick your printer.
 Refer to the [recovery guide](/docs/RECOVERY.md) for detailed instructions on how to restore your printer.

+### Shaper Calibration Stops with Error "MCU 'mcu' Shutdown: Timer Too Close"

+This error may occur due to memory limitations or overheating issues on your printer.
+Here's how you can troubleshoot and resolve it:

+#### **1. Memory Issues**
+- To check the memory usage, run the `MEM` macro in your printer firmware.
+- High memory consumption is often caused by the camera functionality.
+  - Consider switching to an alternative [Camera Implementation](/docs/CAMERA.md) that uses fewer resources.

+#### **2. Overheating Issues**
+- Inspect the driver fan located on the motherboard to ensure it's functioning properly:
+  - Remove the printer’s back plate by unscrewing it.
+  - Verify that the fan is operational and not obstructed.

+Both of these issues can halt the calibration process, so addressing memory or cooling problems should resolve the error.

+---

+#### Can I calibrate the printer using the stock screen (Fluidd)?
+Will it work?

+Yes, it will work.
+The stock screen interacts with Klipper directly, so anything you do with Klipper will also be reflected in both the stock firmware and the mod.

+The key difference is that the mod allows you to set the temperature for calibration, a feature not available on the stock screen.

+---

+#### Unable to Access Stock Debug Console for Load Cell Calibration

+If you're having trouble, try pressing the console button using a stylus or a thin object.
+This may resolve the issue.

+---